marsh-sim/marsh-docs/docs/documentation.md

 Content is written in Markdown and built to HTML with [MkDocs](https://www.mkdocs.org/).
 Markdown files should preferably be formatted with [markdownlint extension for VS Code](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).

+The pages in the "MAVLink Definitions" section contain an initial part written normally, which is followed by automatically generated tables.
+The tables are (re-)generated with the `update_mavlink_tables.py` Python script, which should do the complete process of getting the definitions, running the original generator used for MAVLink documentation, and then replacing a relevant part of the pages.
+This script will be run when publicly deploying updates of the `main` branch.
+The generated content of the files in this repository should be commited when there are significant changes in the dialect, for convenience of offline development and reference.

 ### Recommended resources

 - [Make a Readme](https://www.makeareadme.com/)